Is It Better to Unsubscribe or Mark as Spam? What 16 Email Experts Say

 Combat Misleading Emails with Spam Reports

-The sender fakes familiarity ("Just following up!" when I've never interacted with them)
+• The sender fakes familiarity ("Just following up!" when I've never interacted with them)

-There's no clear unsubscribe link
+• There's no clear unsubscribe link

-The domain looks suspicious or mismatched
+• The domain looks suspicious or mismatched

-It was sent to an email address scraped without consent
+• It was sent to an email address scraped without consent

 In such cases, marking it as spam not only protects me but also helps email providers improve their filters.
 I reserve unsubscribing for legitimate marketers who may have just missed the mark in relevance.

-Safeguard Schools from Irrelevant Pitches
+Safeguard Your Inbox from Irrelevant Pitches

 When I mark something as spam, it is because the sender skipped basic context and blasted us with something completely irrelevant or aggressively misleading.
+For example, I once received a message promising "Ofsted-proof WiFi upgrades."
+That is nonsense.
+Ofsted does not rate a school based on WiFi specifications.
+This kind of message is not just incorrect - it shows zero respect for the buyer's intelligence.

 Mark Unethical Outreach as Spam

+I mark emails as spam when they pretend to know me - but clearly don't.
 If a message opens with fake familiarity or misrepresents how they got my contact information, that's an instant spam flag.
 Deleting or unsubscribing is for irrelevant but honest outreach.
 However, if someone is using manipulative tactics or scraping without consent, I mark it as spam to train filters and protect my inbox going forward.

 As someone who values ethical outreach, I believe respecting permission is the baseline for being in anyone's inbox.